Location

 The Lodge is conveniently located midway between Windhoek, Swakopmund and the Etosha National Park.

-transfer takes approximately three and a half hours, one way.
-Transfer by light aircraft can be arranged upon request (40-minute flight).
-Epako
+road transfer takes approximately three and a half hours, one way.
+Transfer by light aircraft can be arranged upon request (40-minute

 Lodge Layout